EDUCATION

 - Public awareness surveys to inform future HIV-related advocacy

-Geographic Reach:
+Geographic Reach

 Children and adolescents from Thiruvananthapuram, Kottayam, Kannur, Kozhikode, Kasaragod, Wayanad, Ernakulam, Thrissur, Malappuram, and Palakkad participated in the various activities spearheaded by Vincentian Social Services.

-Impact Summary:
+Impact Summary

-Koottu goes beyond charity—it nurtures a generation of resilient and capable children, equipped to rise above adversity.
+Koottu goes beyond charity—it nurtures a generation of resilient and capable children equipped to rise above adversity.
 By integrating education, mental well-being, legal literacy, and digital empowerment, Koottu builds hope, dignity, and equity for some of the most vulnerable children in Kerala.

-Project Details:
+Project Details

 Objectives

-- To reduce the burden on vulnerable families through direct financial assistance
+- To reduce the financial burden on vulnerable families through direct assistance.

 Program Reach and Impact (2024–2025)

-- Total Beneficiaries Reached: 123 children and families
+- Total Beneficiaries Reached: 728 children and families

-- Support Provided:
+Support Provided:

-- School/college fees
+- School and college fees

 - Uniforms, books, and learning materials